atomisthq/docs/docs/developer/custom-events.md

 required when executing the mutation in the SDM.

 To generate these types for our mutation, the first thing we’ll need is to download a copy of your modified schema.
-To download a copy of this schema, first, start your SDM (with your custom ingester defined) and leave it running.
+To download a copy of this schema, start your SDM (with your custom ingester defined) and leave it running.
 Next, navigate to the base directory of the running SDM and run the command `atomist gql-fetch`.
 This command will download your custom schema and place it into the `<project root>/lib/graphql` folder.
 This file will be used later when we generate types for your mutation.